 - Metal spoon (preferably stainless steel or aluminum)

-- Clamping device or clamp for fixing the spoon
+- Fixture or clamp to secure the spoon

 Step 1: Design the engraving

-Create or import text or logo in the CAD program and prepare the toolpath in the CAM program.
+Create or import text or a logo in CAD software and prepare the toolpath in CAM software.

 Step 2: Secure the spoon

-Securely attach the spoon to the CNC bed plate so that it does not slip during engraving.
+Secure the spoon firmly on the CNC bed plate so it doesn't slip during engraving.

 Step 3: Insert tool and set zero point